mikasenghaas/machine-learning/README.md

-#Educational Machine Learning (EML) module for Python
+# Educational Machine Learning (EDUML) module for Python
+## jonas-mika/edu-machine-learning
 ---
-## jonas-mika/edu-machine-learning

 `edu-machine-learning` (**eduml**) is a python module integrating classical machine learning algorithms - covered in the course _Machine Learning_ as